peeeyow/peeeyow/README.md

 # Hello!
 I'm Peeeyow <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px">

 I'm currently a graduating student at University of the Philippines - Diliman.
 I'm majoring in electronics and communications engineering.
 I started learning web development this mid 2021.
 To build my personal website is my goal this year.
-Sometimes, I also do research about the new cool trends in machine learning and computer vision.
+Sometimes, I do research about the new cool trends in machine learning and computer vision.

 ## 🔗 Connect with me: